Safeguarding is everyone's responsibility.

 At Hillcross Primary School we recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We make every effort to provide an environment in which children and adults feel safe, secure, valued and respected, and feel confident to talk if they are worried, believing they will be effectively listened to.

 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
 Child protection forms part of the school’s safeguarding responsibilities.
-We expect all staff, governors and volunteers to share this commitment to safeguarding our pupils.
-We follow the Merton Children’s Safeguarding Partnership procedures and have a number of policies and procedures in place which contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy (click on the link on the right hand side of this page).
-The purpose of this policy is to provide staff, volunteers and governors with the framework they need in order to keep children safe and secure in our school.
+We expect all staff, governors, visitors and families and children to share this commitment to safeguarding our pupils.
+We follow the Merton Children’s Safeguarding Partnership procedures and have a number of policies and procedures in place which contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy (click on the link on the right-hand side of this page).
+The purpose of this policy is to provide everyone with the framework they need in order to keep children safe and secure in our school.
 The policy also informs parents and carers how we will safeguard their children whilst they are in our care.

-At Hillcross we expect all members of the school community to share this commitment including the children themselves, parents, volunteers and visitors.
+At Hillcross we expect all members of the school community to share this commitment including the children themselves.

 What to do if you are worried about a child: